Risersoft/CRM/pages/CRMWeb/crm_callmarketing.md

 ## Create

-You can create your Email by following the given steps:
+You can create your call marketing by following the given steps:

 **STEP-1**: Click on **Activity → Call Marketings → New Call Marketing**.
 Call Marketing Form will appear.